ElementsProject/lightning/doc/lightning-openchannel_bump.7.md

 If the peer does not support `option_dual_fund`, this command will return an error.

+If the channel is not in a state that is eligible for RBF, this command will return an error.

 On error the returned object will contain `code` and `message` properties, with `code` being one of the following: